 Home and apartment vacancy rates are 5.9% in Gardner Northeast.
 NeighborhoodScout analysis shows that this rate is lower than 58.1% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Gardner Northeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Gardner Northeast neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 14.3% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.5% of all neighborhoods in America.

 86.1% of the real estate in the Gardner Northeast neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.